tarwn/lessthandot-hugo/blogs/content/posts/2013-10-08-angularjs-vs-knockout-data-binding-2.md

 ## Final Thoughts

-The &#8216;everything in one data-bind' attribute method for knockout can be a little annoying when dealing with simple single-value outputs but it's rare that I notice it (typically only after doing the same form in Angular).
+The 'everything in one data-bind' attribute method for knockout can be a little annoying when dealing with simple single-value outputs but it's rare that I notice it (typically only after doing the same form in Angular).
 In the opposite direction (knockout example to Angular), I find that Angular's approach of separate attributes can get annoying when you start to stack on a few directives and 3-4 validation attributes.

 The most frustrating aspect of either framework, though, has to be Angular's silent failures.
 There is no value, in my mind, to failing silently, it simply makes identifying and fixing errors harder and more frustrating.